 - 1) Eligibility

 - 2) The Contest Site

 - 3) Judging

 - 4) Equipment

 - 5) Competition Timings

 - 6) Penalties

 - 7) Registrations.

+- 8) Withdrawal from Contests

+- 9) Withholding of Registration

+- 10) Use of Media

+- 11) SoundSport & DrumLine Battle

+- 12) Code of Conduct

-Eligibility
+1) Eligibility

 - a) All competing Corps at the British Drum Corps Championships must be members of MPA:UK and DCUK.
+To be a member of DCUK Corps must also be a member of MPA:UK.
 The Board will allow non DCUK member Corps to compete during the year but will not allow non members to compete at DCUK Championships event unless they are based outside the UK AND are part of the DCE Certified Partners network of Corps (i.e. DCN, IMBA, German Open etc.).
 Please note: only a DCUK member Corps can be crowned British Champion. - b) Exhibitions performances will be encouraged by the DCUK Board throughout the year including DCUK Championships event. - c) Persons of any age will be allowed to compete in the Open Class and the A Class. - d) The Junior Class is open to new/inexperienced units or Cadet/Feeder Corps of existing Open Class/A Class Corps with the emphasis on performance and enjoyment rather than competition.
 In addition new and emerging corps may apply to the DCUK Board for consideration of eligibility for this class.
 Please be aware that if a Junior Corps wishes to attend the Drum Corps Europe Championships then this event has a maximum age of 16 years old for Junior Class please contact DCE direct for further information.

-The Contest Site
+2) The Contest Site